Our Courses

 When you graduate, you’ll have near native-speaker skills in your language and a deep knowledge and understanding of the regions in which that language is used.
 You’ll also have acquired a wider knowledge of European and extra-European history.

-Typical minimum offers are A*AA at A level or IB with 40-42 points and 776 at Higher Level.
 For candidates studying their chosen language they should offer A level or IB Higher Level in that language.
 For candidates wishing to take a language for the first time, please see the course page for further details of language aptitude assessments.
+We accept a wide range of equivalent or more advanced qualifications including Access to Higher Education Diplomas.

 If you have any queries or would like more information, please contact our Admissions Office who will be pleased to help you: admissions@hughes.cam.ac.uk.